Conformalized Polynomial Chaos Expansion for Uncertainty-aware Surrogate Modeling: Numerical experiments

 The numerical results presented in sections~\ref{sec:meromorphic}-\ref{sec:wing} show a number of patterns and similarities.
 First, the conformalized \gls{pce} is in general capable of providing empirical coverages close to the target level, more commonly above it.
 For less accurate \glspl{pce}, e.g., ones corresponding to low polynomial degrees and/or small experimental designs, the coverage over the 100 random seeds varies significantly.
 As the accuracy of the \gls{pce} increases with larger experimental designs and higher polynomial degrees, the variability in coverage is reduced and the coverage moves closer to the target level.
+The size of the experimental design is particularly important, as a sufficiently training dataset enables even low-accuracy conformalized \glspl{pce} to reach the target coverages.

 The coverage provided by the conformalized \gls{pce} is naturally connected to the corresponding predictive intervals.
 For the less accurate \glspl{pce}, the required coverage is accomplished by larger predictive intervals, which also show a large variability over the 100 random seeds.
 As expected, the predictive intervals become smaller as the accuracy of the \gls{pce} increases.
-Importantly, even for low-degree \glspl{pce}, increasing the size of the experimental design leads not only to a reduced variability in the predictive interval, but also to a reduced interval width.
+Importantly, even for low-accuracy \glspl{pce}, increasing the size of the experimental design leads not only to a reduced variability in the predictive interval, but also to a reduced interval width.

 Comparing the jackknife and jackknife+ methods, their predictive intervals are in general very similar, especially for larger experimental designs and more accurate \glspl{pce}.
 The jackknife method is typically more conservative and results in comparatively larger intervals and to over-coverage, especially for smaller experimental designs.
 On the other hand, jackknife+ produces empirical coverages closer to the target level, in most cases.
 For both jackknife and jackknife+, it is clear that training data availability plays a significant role.